The term “Left-Hand Pizzicato” is usually applied indiscriminately to two very different techniques:

 Sometimes these LH pizzicatos can disturb the bows legato, making the bow actually bounce – or at least judder (shake) – especially when the pizz comes in the middle of the bow.
 That is why we might want to break the long slurs in the following passage in order to be able to stay in the upper half of the bow where it has less tendency to be thrown off the string by the LH pizz.

-Open the following link for material to practice this skill: Left Hand Pizzicato To Same Open String: Exercises
+Open the following link for material to practise this skill:

 2.3 TO A NEIGHBOURING OPEN STRING DURING A SLUR

 The most frequent use of this technique (LH pizz of the open string) is however in slurred string crossings to a neighbouring open string.
 When we pluck the “same” open string, we naturally use the preceding playing finger to do the pluck.
 When we cross over to a different open string however, the plucking finger will be – unlike in the above examples – any other finger than the finger which we have just used.
 Normally we will probably favour the first finger.

 However, there are of course times when the first finger is the finger preceding the new open string, in which case we have two choices:

 - change our fingering so as to be able to liberate the first finger for the pluck